fusion479/deep/README.md

 Built off
 of [FTC 479 Stuy Fusion's Template Code Repository](https://github.com/fusion479/commandrr1-template).

+Notes:
-Note: To update FtcControllerVersion, you must add remote to the repository and then pull from master.
+- To update FtcControllerVersion, you must add remote to the repository and then pull from master.
 Might have to change gradle versions and fix conflicts.
+- Random crashes in opModes are probably due to an issue within the threading loops.